Fluitketel/DynamicEnemyPopulation/DEP/readme.txt

 Requirements
 ==============================
  - Arma 3
- - @CBA_A3 (server side only)

 Installation
 ==============================
  - Copy the DEP folder to your mission root folder
- - Put this code in your mission's init.sqf: [] execVM "DEP\init.sqf";
+ - Put this code in your mission's init.sqf:
+   [] execVM "DEP\init.sqf";
- - Modify the DEP/settings.sqf file to set custom units and vehicles, custom enemy amounts and more!
+ - Modify the DEP\settings.sqf file to set custom units and vehicles, custom enemy amounts and more!

 Thanks to